 At Laser Spine Institute, we understand the complications and frustrations that often accompany considering spine surgery.
 After all, spine surgery is an important decision and should not be taken lightly.
 We encourage you to review different procedures and methods of surgery before deciding on the right option for you.

 For example, before moving forward with highly invasive traditional open neck surgery, you should review the minimally invasive surgery at Laser Spine Institute.
-Our minimally invasive approach to the spine allows our patients to experience a safer and effective treatment with a shorter recovery time^ than traditional open back surgery.
+Our minimally invasive approach to the spine is a safer and effective alternative with a shorter recovery time than traditional open back surgery.^

-Patients with a damaged disc will often undergo our minimally invasive discectomy procedure, which removes a small portion of the bulging disc that is restricting the nerve pathways in the spinal canal.
-Once this small portion is removed, the nerve roots will be released and the symptoms will subside.
-Occasionally, the damaged disc will need to be entirely removed and replaced with an artificial disc.
-This is called a minimally invasive discectomy and stabilization procedure.
+Patients with a damaged disc will often undergo our minimally invasive discectomy procedure, which removes a small portion of the damaged disc that is restricting the nerve pathways in the spinal canal.
+Occasionally, the damaged disc will need to be entirely removed and replaced with stabilizing material.
+This is called a minimally invasive stabilization procedure.

 For more information about our minimally invasive cervical disc surgery, please contact Laser Spine Institute today.
-Our spine care team can review your MRI or CT scan and help guide you along the next step to wellness.
+Our team can give you a free MRI review* and help you find out if you’re a candidate for treatment.